 - Lastly, it’s imperative to let this sit 15-20 minutes before serving, to ensure it sets up nicely and thickens.

-This can be made ahead, baked ahead and reheated before serving.
+- This can be made ahead, baked ahead and reheated before serving.
 It’s actually quite good reheated.

 Thinly slice an onion.
 Generously butter a 6×9 baking dish.

 Begin layering parsnips, onion, gruyere and a little thyme.
-It’s OK if this part is a little messy.

 Top with the remaining gruyere, a sprinkling of thyme and a pinch of nutmeg.

 Freshly ground nutmeg is more aromatic than the pre-ground spice.
 Buy whole nutmeg (often sold in jars in the spice section of supermarkets) and scrape it against the finest holes of a box grater, or use a micro-plane grater.
-It’s OK to use ground nutmeg, but this will give the dish that extra special flavor.
+It’s totally OK to use ground nutmeg, but whole will give the dish that extra special flavor.

 When you get to know parsnips, allowing yourself to see beyond their rough exterior, you’ll discover an unexpected sweetness.
 It’s quite surprising.

-- 2 1/4 lbs Parsnips
+- 2 1/4 –2 1/2 lbs Parsnips

-- for greasing pan Butter
+- butter for greasing pan

-- 1/4 tsp fresh nutmeg ( or ground)
+- 1/4 tsp fresh nutmeg ( or ground), more for the top

 - 1/4 tsp white pepper